2022 Illinois Senate election: District 2

-The district has been represented by Democrat Omar Aquino since his appointment on July 1, 2016.
+The district had been represented by Democrat Omar Aquino since his appointment on July 1, 2016.
 He was re-elected unopposed in 2018.
 Aquino faced Wilmer Maldonado and Wilson Vazquez, a Teamster, for the Democratic nomination.
 Aquino won renomination and faced no other ballot-listed candidates in the general election.

 District 3

-The district has been represented by Democrat Mattie Hunter since January 8, 2003.
+The district had been represented by Democrat Mattie Hunter since January 8, 2003.
 Hunter was re-elected unopposed in 2018.
 She faced no other ballot-listed candidates in the general election.

 District 4

-The district has been represented by Democratic Majority Leader Kimberly A. Lightford since November 20, 1998.
+The district had been represented by Democratic Majority Leader Kimberly A. Lightford since November 20, 1998.
 Lightford was re-elected unopposed in 2020.
 She faced no other ballot-listed candidates in the general election.

 District 5

-The district has been represented by Democrat Patricia Van Pelt since January 9, 2013.
+The district had been represented by Democrat Patricia Van Pelt since January 9, 2013.
 Van Pelt was re-elected unopposed in 2018.
 She faced no other ballot-listed candidate in the general election.

 District 6

-The district has been represented by Democrat Sara Feigenholtz since her appointment on January 22, 2020.
+The district had been represented by Democrat Sara Feigenholtz since her appointment on January 22, 2020.
 Feigenholtz was elected unopposed in 2020.
 Nicole Drewery, a financial examiner, was the Republican nominee.